XoopsDocs/xoops-docs-process/en/book/ch3.md

 2. Every time you save your work in the Editor, it will be saved in the GitHub repository.
 3. If you have set a GitBook webhook to the repository, every time you commit your work to GitHub repository, it triggers GitBook to re-publish the book<br><br>
 >![image001.png](../assets/info/info.png) **NOTE:** Webhooks allow external services to be notified when certain events happen on GitHub.
 When the specified events happen, GitHub will send a POST request to each of the URLs you provide.
 Learn more in the [Webhooks Guide](https://developer.github.com/webhooks/).
-4. The user will have automatically access to the latest and greatest version
+4. The user will then have automatically access to the latest and greatest version

 ### 3) Detailed steps